 Many children, at times, will need some additional support to help them cope with certain emotions or changes in their life.
 We take the approach of having a team around a child, where different professionals work together to create tailored support to best meet a child’s needs.
 The support we offer can be informal check-ins, or more specific support from our ELSAs, Wellbeing, SEND or Counselling teams.

-To read our Emotional Health and Wellbeing policy, please visit our Policies page.
+Click here to read our Emotional Health and Wellbeing Policy.

 Some of our support staff have been trained by educational psychologists to be Emotional Literacy Support Assistants (ELSAs).
 There are a series of games and activities they can work through with children, supporting them to recognise emotions, and teaching them how to best manage their emotions and reactions.
 There is also a lot of work on social skills and friendship issues.
 The ELSAs create a safe, calm space where children can have time to relax and regulate themselves with appropriate support.